icse2023preich/testability-refactoring-patterns/README.md

 miner.py used reviewed.csv to run refactoringminer. it produces testable_prs.csv and mined patterns are saved in .csv files in mined folder. combine_sources.ipynb imports manually assessed PRs from google docs, the URLs have been nulled for anonymisation purposes.
 For the screen-ready icse2023-tables.ipynb generates tables/charts for the LaTeX template of the paper.

+catalog.md contains a list of testability refactoring patterns with examples.